 What is a GUI Test

 GUI testing focuses on testing an application user interface to ensure that its functionality is correct.
-IDE GUI testing is at the top of the pyramid and represents a small piece of the total number of automation test types that should be created.
+IDE UI tests are at the top of the pyramid and represent a small piece of the total number of automation test types that should be created.